CAAAB/telegram_stickers/README.md

 # telegram_stickers
-A Telegram bot for adding stickers
+A Telegram bot for adding some stickers